solana-foundation/developer-content/content/guides/token-extensions/mint-close-authority.md

 seoTitle: "Token Extensions: Mint Close Authority"
 title: How to use the Mint Close Authority extension
 description:
-  "The Token program allows owners to close token accounts, but it is impossible to close mint accounts.
-With Token Extensions, it is possible to close mints by initializing the MintCloseAuthority extension before initializing the mint."
+  "With Token Extensions, it is possible to close token mint accounts by initializing the MintCloseAuthority extension before initializing the mint."
 keywords:
   - token 2022
   - token extensions